anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   MAY be used as specified in
   {{RFC9483, Section 4.1.1}}.

-  Note: Independently of certificate confirmation within CMP, enrollment status telemetry with the registrar will be performed as described in BRSKI {{RFC8995, Section 5.9.4}}.
+  Note: Independently of certificate confirmation, enrollment status telemetry with the registrar will be performed as described in BRSKI {{RFC8995, Section 5.9.4}}.

-* If delayed delivery of responses is needed at the CMP level (for instance, to support enrollment over an asynchronous channel), it SHALL be performed as specified in
+* If delayed delivery of responses is needed
+  (for instance, to support enrollment over an asynchronous channel), it SHALL be performed as specified in
   {{RFC9483, Section 4.4 and Section 5.1.2}}.

 Note:
-How messages are exchanged between the registrar and backend PKI components (i.e., RA and/or CA) is out of scope of this document.
-Since CMP is independent of message transfer, the transfer mechanism, such as HTTP, can be freely chosen according to the needs of the application scenario.
+Since CMP is independent of message transfer, the transfer mechanism can be freely chosen according to the needs of the application scenario.
-For th applicable security considerations, see {{sec-consider}}.
-Further guidance can be found in {{RFC9483, Section 6}}.

 <!--
 CMP Updates {{RFC9480}} and